VirgilSecurity/demo-firebase-ios/README.md

 # demo-firebase-ios
 A simple iOS application that demonstrates how end-to-end encryption works with firebase as a backend service for authentication and chat messaging.
 While this is a chat app, you can reuse it in any other apps to protect user data, documents, images.
+You can also watch [this YouTube video](https://www.youtube.com/watch?v=6zpzbcm_3I8) to see the whole tutorial.

 ## Getting Started